ShunSakurai/password_generator/README.md

 - Download Password.Generator.app.zip and decompress it
 - Move the .app file to the "Applications" folder.
 You can remove the enclosing folder

-If it cannot run by itself, please do the following:
+If it does not run itself, please do the following:

 - Place the .app file somewhere you like.
 You can remove the enclosing folder
 - Right-click Password Generator.app, click "Show Package Contents" and create an alias of Password Generator.app/Contents/MacOS/Password Generator